Your Directors are pleased to present their report and financial statements for thefinancial year ended 31st_March 2017.

 EXTRACT OF ANNUAL RETURN

-The Notes on financial statement referred to in the Auditors Report are self-explanatory and do not call for any further comment.
-The Auditors Report does notcontain any qualification reservation or adverse remark.
+The Report given by M/s.
+S. C. Vasudeva & Co.
+Statutory Auditors on the financialstatement of the Company for the year 2016-17 is part of the Annual Report.
+The Notes onfinancial statement referred to in the Auditors' Report are self-explanatory and do notcall for any further comment.
+The Auditors' Report does not contain any qualificationreservation or adverse remark.

 The Board has appointed M/s Devarajan Swaminathan and Co.
-Cost Accountants as theCost Auditors to conduct the audit of the cost records of the Company for the financialyear ended 31st March 2015.
-The Cost Auditor has given the Cost Audit Reportfor the financial year ended 31st March 2015 and the Cost Audit Report doesnot contain any qualification reservation or adversefiremark.
+Cost Accountants as theCost Auditors to conduct the audit of the cost records of the Company for the financialyear ended 31st March 2017.
+The Cost Auditor has given the Cost Audit Reportfor the financial year ended 31st March 2017 and the Cost Audit Report doesnot contain any qualification reservation or adverse remark.